Professor Kukui: I didn't know you could sneeze!

 - During the third act of Wild ARMs 3, Virginia is looking for a gem, and somehow thinks about Maya...Cue a change of scene with Maya sneezing.

 - Persona 4 subtly slips this in, with tragic implications.
-After hearing a news story about an interview with an anonymous grade-school girl, your little cousin Nanako sneezes...and she ends up being the next kidnapping/murder victim.
+After hearing a news story about an interview with an anonymous grade-school girl, your little cousin Nanako, who's watching TV with you, sneezes...and she ends up being the next kidnapping/murder victim (since the kidnapper selects his targets based on the Midnight Channel, which displays those who are well-known in the community, generally due to appearing on TV).

 - Hatoful Boyfriend: Holiday Star has this as the closest Doctor Shuu has to encountering or acknowledging Nishikikouji Tohri.